MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/advanced/proof-of-possession-tokens.md

 ## How to add more claims / How do I create the Signed Http Request (SHR) part of the POP token myself?

-If you want to do key management and to create the SHR yourlsef, please see:
+If you want to do key management and to create the SHR yourself, please see:

 https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/blob/main/tests/Microsoft.Identity.Test.Integration.netfx/HeadlessTests/PoPTests.cs#L288